Our research strengths include:

 An important article by Dr Paul Rhys was published in the Autumn 2016 edition of the Computer Music Journal (Rhys, P., 2016.
 'Smart Interfaces for Granular Synthesis of Sound by Fractal Organization'.
 Computer Music Journal, 40(3), ISSN 0148-9267).
 The article describes the author's software for granular sound synthesis, software that uses fractals to generate clouds of sonic events and provides the underlying mathematical equations (along with graphs, musical notation and sound examples) that illustrate the equations’ outputs.
 Emphasis is placed on a graphical interface that simplifies exploration of the technique’s possibilities.
 The author argues that fractal granular synthesis yields sounds with greater interest, across a range of time scales, than does stochastic granular synthesis.
 A recording of Dr Paul Rhys’ Dialogue for Alto Recorder and Birdsong by recorder player Rachel Barnes has recently been completed and posted online.
 This is the second in a projected series of Dialogues for solo wind instruments and recorded birdsong.

-Professor Helen Odell-Miller and Professor Amelia Oldfield won a bid valued at £200,000 from the National Institute for Health Research (NIHR) to lead the music therapy and autism international randomised controlled trial.
-Helen was also recognised in the New Year’s Honours for her services to music therapy.
+In 2015, Professor Helen Odell-Miller (Head of Music Therapy Training) and Professor Amelia Oldfield (Professor of Music Therapy) won a bid valued at £200,000 from the National Institute for Health Research (NIHR) to lead the music therapy and autism international randomised controlled trial.